jobala/blog/content/about.md

 I am interested in:

-- Developer productivity
+- Developer Tools
-- Go
+- SDKs
-- Distributed Systems
+- Theory of Computation

 Other than that, I am a recovering self taught developer.